Lei-Leill/Multi_Agent_Framework/README.md

 2. ScenarioIdentificaitonAgent - Identify 2 Counterfactual scenario

-Prompt: "Conduct an **internet-wide search**, including academic papers, government reports, and industry sources, to generate a          structured list of counterfactual scenarios analyzing alternative outcomes in the absence of electric vehicles (EVs). \
+Prompt: "Conduct an **internet-wide search**, including academic papers, government reports, and industry sources, to generate a          structured list of counterfactual scenarios analyzing alternative outcomes in the absence of company's product or service. \
         \
         ### **Counterfactual Scenario Requirements**: \
         - **Realistic & Research-Based**: Ensure counterfactuals are **real-world plausible** and grounded in **verified data**. \